These 60 Rooms Prove A Pop Of Color Is All You Need

 White is loved for its simple, clean look, but painting a room in this neutral shade doesn’t have to mean giving up on color.
-In fact, white has proven that it’s the perfect canvas for brilliant hues in any room of the home.
+In fact, white is the perfect canvas for brilliant hues in any room of the home.
 Need proof?
-Click through for 50 stunning white rooms punctuated with pops of color.
+Click through for 60 stunning white rooms punctuated with pops of color.

 Rich, vibrant hues take center stage in Snob founder Denise Zidel’s cheerful living room.
 The multicolored strokes in William Perehudoff’s dynamic painting and a stained glass chandelier offset the crisp white walls.